Healthdirect Free Australian health advice you can count on.

 How do asthma relievers work?

-Relievers are fast-acting asthma medicines.
-They provide quick relief from the symptoms of asthma — wheeze, chest tightness, cough and shortness of breath.
+Relievers (also called 'bronchodilators') are fast-acting asthma medicines.
+They provide quick relief from the symptoms of asthma, such as:

-Also called ‘bronchodilators’, relievers relax the airway muscles and open the airways, making it easier to breathe.
+Relievers relax your airway muscles and open up your airways, making it easier to breathe.
 They work within minutes and the effects last for up to 4 hours.

-Anyone with asthma should always carry a reliever.
+If you have asthma, you should always carry a reliever with you.
 Relievers usually come in a blue or grey inhaler (puffer) device.
-There are many different types of relievers, and one well-known reliever is Ventolin (salbutamol).
+There are different types of relievers.
+The most common short-acting bronchodilator is salbutamol.

-During an asthma flare-up, your doctor may prescribe an oral corticosteroid tablet such as prednisolone for a few days to help quickly relieve your symptoms.
+During an asthma flare-up, your doctor may prescribe an oral corticosteroid tablet such as prednisolone.
+You can take this for a few days to help relieve your symptoms.

-What are the side effects associated with asthma relievers?
+What are the side effects or risks of asthma relievers?

 How do asthma preventers work?